Cong-Ha/MasTacosProject/README.md

 ### Docker for containerization of webapi and database with MySql
 ## VueJs front-end
 ### utilizing vue cli for vue features and build
+## Maui Blazor
+### Maui is used as a wrapper for our VueJs web application for a mobile application experience